 Endorphins reduce the stress of life

 I hung up my badminton racket in 1998.
-I had to stop training the Tring Mini rugby team in 2001.
-I gave up walking the dogs in 2003.
-Over the years multiple sclerosis has stolen the opportunities when I could enjoy taking regular exercise.
+Three years later I had to stop training a Tring Mini rugby team in 2001 and then I gave up walking the dogs in 2003.
+Over the years multiple sclerosis has stolen the opportunities of taking regular exercise.
 These moments all had one thing in common, I was able to forget about the stress of life.
 It was at these moments when my body produced endorphins.

 Endorphins, known as ‘happy hormones’, make all of us feel instantly calmer, relaxed and banish stress.
 I missed them and for quite a few years I did not know what was missing from my life.